 Zinc is also important.
 You can find zinc in cashews, garbanzo beans, turkey and grass-fed beef.
 Potassium is important as well; potassium-rich foods include bananas, apricots and red and sweet potatoes with the skin.
 Also, make sure to consume foods high in vitamin C. Oranges, broccoli, kiwi, kumquats and lemons are abundant in micronutrients!
 Other micronutrient-rich foods include beetroots, hemp and chia seeds, goji berries, kale, avocados, lentils, and millet.
-You can also augment a healthy diet with a dailymultivitamin, sourced primarily from organic food sources, to get the vitamins and minerals your body needs.
+You can also augment a healthy diet with a dailymultivitamin, sourced primarily from natural food sources, to get the vitamins and minerals your body needs.

 #3 Keep Blood Sugar in Check

 Keeping yourblood sugar levels balanced is going to be key to making sure your energy levels are stable all day.
 There’s nothing worse than havingblood sugar swings between meals, which can lead to sudden spikes and then plummeting energy levels, not to mention mood swings.
 To help keep your blood sugar levels stable, focus on eating anutrient-dense diet that’s full of whole foods.
 You want to get as many whole, unpackaged foods into your diet as you can.
 Think veggies, low-sugar fruits,nuts, seeds, legumes, wild-caught fish, eggs, and grass-fed meat.
 Skip the packaged and processed foods that are refined,full of sugar, and are notorious for causing whacky blood sugar levels.